A list of IP addresses that are known to send unsolicited or unwanted emails.

-A deny list (some services use the term, "blacklist") is a list of IP addresses that have been detected sending unsolicited and unwanted emails.
-Inbox service providers (like Gmail, Microsoft, Yahoo, and AOL) and enterprises use deny list to identify and filter illegitimate mail streams.
+A deny list (some services use the term, "blacklist" or "blocklist") is a list of IP addresses that have been detected sending unsolicited and unwanted emails.
+Inbox service providers (like Gmail, Microsoft, Yahoo, and AOL) and enterprises use deny lists to identify and filter illegitimate mail streams.
 Specific sending domains, in addition to sending IPs, can also be added to a deny list.

 All major ISPs use some form of deny listing service to protect their customers from malicious emails, although the deliverability impact can vary depending on the service that lists the IP.
 If you find that your IP address is on the deny list of one the many legitimate services, then submit a delisting request.

 SendGrid keeps a close eye on our IP’s, and we try as quickly as possible to resolve any issues with deny lists.
 However, getting your IP off the deny list often requires the user sending the mail to contact the ISP.

 Many SendGrid customers send their mail using SendGrid’s shared IP addresses.
 For many senders, shared IP addresses help remove the burden of warming up a new dedicated IP address.
 Shared IP addresses are also a great option for senders who have sporadic or unpredictable sending cadences or senders who don’t send large volumes of email because these two behaviors can make it difficult to establish a consistent reputation on a dedicated IP.

 When on a Free or Essentials plan, your account is using shared IP pools-you are sharing IP addresses with many other customers, and there is the potential for one of these other customers to cause a shared IP address to end up on a deny list.